green-fox-academy/myfirstapp-syllabus/week02/exercises/git-classroom.md

 - Push these commits to the origin
 - Check: Is there a green tick or a red cross for your commit in your origin repository?

-If you see a yellow dot more than a minute just refresh the page
+If you see a yellow dot more than a minute just refresh the page.

 ![yellow dot](../assets/classroom/classroom-yellowdot.png)